- What does lyre mean in the following sentence?

 - Falsely plausible.

-Specious means falsely plausible, i.e. deceptively appearing or seeming believable but really not.
-It does not mean inspired (A), i.e. influenced or animated by spirit; insufficient (B), i.e. not enough; or limited (C).
+Specious means falsely plausible—appearing to be true but actually misleading.
+It does not mean inspired (A), insufficient (B), or limited (C).

 - Tireless.